Wingysam/Christmas-Community/README.md

 ## Purpose
 To create a simple place for your entire family to use to find gifts that people want, and to avoid double-gifting.

+## How to migrate from "normal" Christmas Community
+docker-compose swap jskiddie/christmas-community-groups

 ## Screenshots
 ![Screenshot](screenshots/main.png)
 ![Screenshot](screenshots/list.png)